-A sample (blood or tissue sample) from you is required.
-From this sample, DNA from the fetus is extracted.
-In some cases, we will also need to examine your own DNA and that of the father of the fetus (blood sample) as in some cases a better basis for examining the fetus can be obtained.
+A blood and/or tissue sample from you is required.
+DNA is extracted from the sample.
+In some cases, it may be helpful to also analyse a blood sample from your parents or other family members.
 The DNA is examined, and after the analysis the physician who ordered the test receives the result and contacts you.